 Step 1.
 Define your data

-Since the new Metric Builder allows you to change your grouping, filtering, and aggregations on the fly, we need to do those types of calculations on the Chart tab and not using Transforms in the Data Pipeline.
+Since the Data Explorer allows you to change your grouping, filtering, and aggregations on the fly, we need to do those types of calculations on the Chart tab and not using Transforms in the Data Pipeline.

 Best practice is to split transforms into two groups, Definition transforms, and Presentation transforms.